MarcusYSera/vue-recipe-app/client/README.md

 move sign-in/ sign-out to a more obvious place

 add [cypress](https://docs.cypress.io/guides/getting-started/installing-cypress.html#System-requirements) and [code coverage](https://vuejsdevelopers.com/2020/07/20/code-coverage-vue-cypress/)

+~~display multiple events over lapping on the same time slots - ideas: cards/ google calendar/ ect~~

+~~decide on how to display multiple to-do items~~

 ~~current time ticker- don't remember what this is~~